tobixen/plann/README.md

 ## Installation

-`plann` depends on quite some python libraries, i.e. icalendar, caldav, etc.  "sudo ./setup.py install" should take care of all those eventually.
+`plann` depends on quite some python libraries, i.e. icalendar, caldav, etc.  If you want to install plann system-wide, then use "sudo ./setup.py install".
+You may also consider to use the venv module to create a virtual environment.

 ## Support